Tap to display sub-menu choices,

 SIT Faculty Seminars Abroad

-SIT Study Abroad is pleased to introduce our faculty seminars abroad for 2018.
-Each seminar will explore critical global issues by drawing on the rich academic resources of SIT program sites.
+SIT Study Abroad is pleased to introduce faculty seminars abroad for 2018.
+Each seminar explores critical global issues, drawing on the rich academic resources of SIT program sites.
 Learn more about the critical global issues explored on SIT’s undergraduate programs.

 Seminar participants will:

 - Engage with in-country academics, researchers, and other local experts, as well as peers from other US institutions.

-- Be deeply immersed in the seminar’s topic and culture of the host country
+- Become immersed in the seminar’s topic and the culture of the host country.

-- Benefit from SIT’s broad network of resources in country and SIT’s own dynamic and experienced program faculty leaders
+- Benefit from SIT’s broad network of resources in-country as well as SIT’s dynamic and experienced program faculty leaders.

-- Be able to apply the knowledge and expertise gained to your professional work and courses at your home institution
+- Be able to apply new knowledge and expertise to professional work and courses.